manmeet3/CA-Reservoir-Outflow-Prediction/README.md

 ![c](https://raw.githubusercontent.com/manmeet3/CA-Reservoir-Outflow-Prediction/master/Key%20Figures/CA-tota-reserv-outflow.png)

 ### Running Jupyter Notebooks:
-The notebooks in this repo were downloaded from Google Colab.
+#### The notebooks in this repo were downloaded from Google Colab.
-Code inside the notebooks needs to be changed to load data from the ./Map Reduced Data folder where ever pd.read_csv is invoked
+#### Code inside the notebooks needs to be changed to load data from the ./Map Reduced Data folder where ever pd.read_csv is invoked

+### Please read Project_Report.docs in this repository for more details